rseward/pg-failover-repmgr/README.md

     [NOTICE] repmgr standby clone complete

 If you need to repeat this step due to errors.
 Delete the files in the PGDATA dir and try again.

+After the step succeeds start postgres on the slave.

+     sudo systemctl start postgresql-9.4

 ### repmgr.conf